 Required Commodity Information

 It is possible to download this additional commodity data to Shiptheory from Shopify when Shiptheory picks up your orders.
 This is done by creating custom fields within Shopify known as metafields.
-Your products Commodity Code is already setup within Shopify but the rest of these custom fields have not, you can use any of the metadata editors within the Shopify app store to create these metafields but for this support document i'll be using Metafields Editor by Webify Technology since it's free for anyone to install and use.
+Your products Commodity Code is already setup within Shopify but the rest of these custom fields have not.
+You are able to find many metafield apps for Shopify within the Shopify App Store.
+Two examples of these are Metafeild Guru, and Metafield Editor.

 Let's assume you're setting up your commodity metafields for your products: